HwWobbe/DefinitiveData-DeltaAlerts/README.md

 DefinitiveData is simply the best available data for a particular use.
-This, of course, is highly context sensitive, with many diverse opinions and vested interests, including those of
+This, of course, is highly context sensitive, with many diverse opinions and vested interests, including those of ...

 * Canada Post
+* Government Institutions at all three levels
+* Canadian Banks and their K.Y.C needs
-* The National Association of Mail Users ( NAMMU ).\
+* The National Association of Mail Users ( NAMMU )
 * Mailers ( and their mail services providers )
 * ...